Burlington City Council (Vermont): History

-In 2021, voters adopted a charter amendment to elect the council by ranked-choice voting.
+In March 2021, Burlington residents voted to implement ranked-choice voting for city councilors.
+It passed with 64% support.
 Before the amendment could go into effect, however, it had to be passed by the state legislature and approved by the governor.
 The state house approved the amendment on February 23, 2022, sending it to the state senate.
 The senate passed the bill on April 5, and the governor approved it on April 20.

 Despite the fact that Progressives held a majority on the council, Democrat Karen Paul was elected council president in 2022.
 The role of council president is largely ceremonial, and outgoing council president Max Tracy remarked that the position brings little actual power.
-Zoraya Hightower, the de facto leader of the Progressive caucus, said she passed up the council president position in order to focus on her committee work.
+Zoraya Hightower, then the de facto leader of the Progressive caucus, said she passed up the council president position in order to focus on her committee work.
 Independent councillor Ali Dieng also expressed interest in the council president position but did not formally seek it, admitting he did not have the necessary support.